Bosnia and Herzegovina Visa and Passport Requirements

-Visas are not required by nationals referred to in the chart above for stays in Bosnia and Herzegovina of up to 90 days within a six-month period and with up to 30 days per stay.
+Visas are not required by nationals referred to in the chart above for staying in Bosnia and Herzegovina of up to 90 days within a six-month period and with up to 30 days per stay.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements.